stacksjs/nanofaker/docs/cli.md

 fake-users
 ```

-The nanofaker CLI is a powerful tool for quickly generating test data, seeding databases, creating mock APIs, and more!
+The ts-mocker CLI is a powerful tool for quickly generating test data, seeding databases, creating mock APIs, and more!